 Easy Non-Dairy Chicken Curry

 Hi.
-It’s Lois at Recipe Idea Shop, telling you about a super yummy Easy Non-Dairy Chicken Curry I made for supper last night.
-I came back from working at Shiloh Quaker Camp (where I fell off my diet and ate cheese a couple times) with pain in my hips from inflammation.
+It's Lois at Recipe Idea Shop, telling you about a super yummy Easy Non-Dairy Chicken Curry I made for supper last night.
+I came back from working at Shiloh Quaker Camp (where I fell off my diet and ate cheese a couple of times) with pain in my hips from inflammation.
 So I have decided to eat more curry because turmeric used in curry is an inflammation fighter.
 And I love curry.

 This Easy Non-Diary Chicken Curry recipe came from Cooking Light (August 2017), one of my favorite cooking magazines.
-I only changed a couple things, toning down the pepper and using full-fat coconut milk.
-We also served it over Asian sticky sweet rice since we had some leftover from a previous meal.
-The magazine’s version served it over brown rice, which reduces the calories and increases the fiber.
+I only changed a couple of things, toning down the pepper and using full-fat coconut milk.
+We also served it over Asian sticky sweet rice since we had some leftovers from a previous meal.
+The magazine's version served it over brown rice, which reduces the calories and increases the fiber.

 Such an Easy Recipe